Get the best Shadowverse: Worlds Beyond reroll with our Tier List and guide. Learn the best cards, how to reroll on mobile, and when to stop!

 - Drawing Gilded cards are a challenge

-- Strong in the long game due to its auto Super-Evolution
+- Very powerful in the late game thanks to its automatic Super‑Evolution

 - Triggers a flashy effect that evolves all your followers at once.